lemma-osu/trend/README.md

 Using these models and ancillary stratifying variables (such as ownership, disturbance patterns, etc.), we create strata that include counts of pixels in a stratum and statistics from GNN continuous variables.
-The trajectory tool allows a user to:
+The trend tool allows a user to:

   1. select a continuous variable to graph
   2. select a categorical variable to represent multiple series